5 Ways to Protect Your Online Reputation

 Nearly everyone doing business today (including potential clients and customers) rely on the power of the web to find service providers and to gain information.
 It is why it’s important to claim your business profile across the web and on every social media site.
 Even if you have no intention of ever using Twitter for business, grab your Twitter handle using your name so no one else can do it.

 Since online chatter is constant, you need to have a consistent process and policy about managing your online reputation.
 Determine what customer service actions can be taken across all the different channels and make monitoring those channels a part of your company policy.
-If you work in a BigLaw or larger business environment, designate a person in charge of monitoring online mentions and responding to feedback according to the company policy.
+If you work in a larger business environment, designate a person in charge of monitoring online mentions and responding to feedback according to the company policy.
 This individual should be someone who has a strong working knowledge of social networking.

 A search of your business name that yields few results can be equally damaging as having several negative reviews.
 Customers want to trust what they are buying and the company from whom they are buying.
 Not having information to access may turn off potential buyers.
 Make sure that you are providing information on your website, social networking sites, and through press releases, so people can easily find content.
 Continually providing information will help your online identity grow and will ultimately improve your search engine results.

 You can also harness the power of social media to create and share content, and promote yourself as an expert.
-Answer questions on Twitter and participate in industry-specific LinkedIn Group discussions.
+Answer questions on Twitter and participate in industry-specific LinkedIn Group discussion.
 When you do create content, be sure to share it on these profiles and Facebook.

 Use a Professional Software Solution to Help